oschwengers/bakta/README.md

 ### Output

-Bakta provides detailed information on each annotated feature in a standardized machine-readable file in JSON format.
+Bakta provides detailed information on each annotated feature in a standardized machine-readable JSON file.
-In addition, Bakta supports the following standard file formats:
+In addition, the following standard file formats are supported:

-- `tsv`: annotations as tab separated values
+- `tsv`: annotations as simple human readble tab separated values
 - `GFF3`: annotations in GFF3 format
 - `GenBank`: annotations in GenBank format
 - `fna`: replicons/contigs as FASTA